Larry Slawson received his Master's Degree from UNC Charlotte in 2018. He specializes in European History.

 Despite these issues, the Fritz-X was a powerful bomb, capable of penetrating nearly 5.1 inches of armor with ease.
 Although its first deployment in Sicily’s “Augusta Harbor” on 21 July 1943 proved uneventful, further tests of the weapon on 9 September 1943 showed the weapon’s true capabilities when Luftwaffe bombers successfully sunk the Italian battleships Roma and Italia to prevent them from falling into Allied hands.
 A few days later, a Fritz-X guided bomb delivered serious damage to the American light cruiser known as the USS Savannah (resulting in nearly eight months of repair).

 The early success of the Fritz-X was soon countered by the Allies, however, with the development of radio-jamming technology.
-Although additional Fritz-X bombs met their targets in the months that followed September 1943, their success and impact was greatly limited by Allied countermeasures, and were not economically feasible to continue war production.
+Although additional Fritz-X bombs met their targets in the months that followed September 1943, their success and impact were greatly limited by Allied countermeasures and were not economically feasible to continue war production.
 Nevertheless, these bombs represented a tremendous leap forward in military technology, with devastating potential had the war continued any longer.

 6. Schwerer Gustav

 The Schwerer Gustav was a massive railway gun developed by Nazi Germany in the late 1930s.
-First developed by Krupp, the weapon possessed a 31.5-inch barrel (approximately 80-centimeters), and weighed nearly 1,350 tons.
-Capable of delivering shells in excess of 7 tons to targets nearly 29 miles away (47 kilometers), the Gustav was a device designed to inflict both terror and destruction on the Allied forces.
+First developed by Krupp, the weapon possessed a 31.5-inch barrel (approximately 80 centimeters), and weighed nearly 1,350 tons.
+Capable of delivering shells in excess of seven tons to targets nearly 29 miles away (47 kilometers), the Gustav was a device designed to inflict both terror and destruction on the Allied forces.
 To date, the weapon was the largest caliber weapon (rifled) to ever be used in combat, as well as the heaviest artillery piece (mobile) to see action in warfare.

 First developed as a siege weapon for Germany’s war against France and its Maginot Line, the rapid surrender of the French Army allowed Germany to deploy the Gustav to the Eastern Front against Soviet forces.
-Requiring over 250 crew members, along with 2,500 personnel to dig embankments and to lay track, the Gustav first saw action at the Battle of Sevastapol during Operation Barbarossa, with later action at the Siege of Leningrad.
-Firing nearly 300 rounds at the Siege of Sevastapol, several ammunition depots, forts (Fort Siberia and Maxim Gorky Fortress) were successfully taken out of action by the gun, along with numerous Soviet personnel.
+Requiring over 250 crew members, along with 2,500 personnel to dig embankments and lay track, the Gustav first saw action at the Battle of Sevastapol during Operation Barbarossa, with later action at the Siege of Leningrad.
+Firing nearly 300 rounds at the Siege of Sevastapol, several ammunition depots, and forts (Fort Siberia and Maxim Gorky Fortress) were successfully taken out of action by the gun, along with numerous Soviet personnel.
 However, after being delivered to support troops near Leningrad, the Gustav was later camouflaged and placed on standby status; never to be used again due to the remarkable manpower needed to operate it.